 The wheel shimmies in the grip of his fingers and the tires hum and the paper objects pop and crackle as they come loose in the crosswinds and peel away, layer after layer, exposed to air and light once more.
 When they gave him the keys he held them in his hand like some totem unearthed from a tomb.
 She kept every key to every trailer she ever lived in, and all the diners where she hustled pancakes and eggs, and the Dollar Depots, and the Howard Johnsons and PO Boxes in five zip codes.
 Her life fanned out before him in a dazzling array of aluminum and brass.
 Cabins and Motels.
 Storage lockers and sheds.
 A key for every secret place.
 She kept.
 The weight of them.
 The colors.
 Coppers and silvers and reds.
 The teeth and their textures.
 The beaded chain.
 The St. Christopher medallion.
 Her nail clippers.
 All that clicking and clacking and drunken fumbling at broken handles and tumblers worn down to buttery nubs.
 Her late night jinglings.
 The gouges and scores that mark the slippages where the tips missed their holes and glanced off like skids, each tiny scratch the story of a broken nail, a bruised knuckle, a sleep-shattering jangle of passages and passings, hasty exits, evictions, elusions, escapes.

 The key-ring sparkles and clicks.
 It hangs from the steering column and sways gently as the Chrysler rocks with the highway, pushing eighty now, the roaring road-wind at hurricane strength, the heavier relics from the depths of her strata beginning to separate and rise.
 They said they found her parked on the side of the road with her head slumped over the wheel, like a hundred times before.
 A late night phone call.
 A bus ride to the morgue.
 A fat man chewing a toothpick led him to cold room and stood before a locker with a heavy steel handle and asked him if he was ready and he thought that he we was.
-The fat man the color of gum stuck on the bottom of chair and looked him over to see if maybe he saw something of the woman in his face, and maybe there was recognition of a likeness or maybe it was the rote gesture of one resigned to perform such grim procedures, but he nodded and switched the toothpick over to the other side of his mouth and then he popped open the hollow chamber and rolled her out on a drawer.
+The fat man with skin the color of gum stuck to the bottom of chair looked him over to see if maybe he saw something of the woman in his face, and maybe there was recognition of a likeness or maybe it was the rote gesture of one resigned to perform such grim procedures, but he nodded and switched the toothpick over to the other side of his mouth and then he popped open the hollow chamber and rolled her out on a drawer.

 He rolls.
 He glides.
 He coasts and drifts.
 He lets the wind work its magic on the load.
 The road is empty and the sun is low.
 The car is alone on the road that goes for miles in a straight line so that he can see the entire stretch of it in one long and continuous strip of garden-slate blue bisected by a hair’s width of pale yellow that sometimes breaks in the passing zones where already the heat shimmers and inverts the image of the long highway and makes him believe he’s driving upside down with his feet toward the sky.
 She was lying on the steel table with her mascara smeared and her lipstick smudged like a ten-dollar whore.
 She looked sunken and deflated, flat as a map and sadder than he remembered and much older than she was and dead to the world she despised.
 He signed some papers and paid some money and there was only her purse and a manila envelope heavy with what felt to him like a sack of old coins.
 The keys to her car.